The Easiest Stuffed Pepper Recipe I Know

 cooked stuffed peppers in a dutch oven.

 This is the best part.
-These peppers are so quick to assemble.
+These stuffed peppers are so quick to assemble.

 1. Preheat the oven to 450 degrees F.